rarible/protocol/docs/overview/union.md

 ---
-title: Rarible Union Protocol Overview
+title: Rarible Protocol Overview
-description: Rarible Union Protocol is a blockchain-agnostic and decentralized tool to query, issue, and trade NFTs
+description: Rarible Protocol is a blockchain-agnostic and decentralized tool to query, issue, and trade NFTs
 ---

-# Rarible Union Protocol
+# Rarible Protocol

-Rarible Union Protocol is a tool to query, issue and trade NFTs on these blockchains:
+Rarible Protocol is a tool to query, issue and trade NFTs on these blockchains:

 * [Ethereum](../ethereum/ethereum-overview.md)
 * [Flow](../flow/flow-overview.md)
 * [Tezos](../tezos/tezos-overview.md)
 * Polygon (WIP, coming soon)

-The Rarible Union Protocol is based on the blockchain layer (smart contracts written for every blockchain supported).
+The Rarible Protocol is based on the blockchain layer (smart contracts written for every blockchain supported).
 These smart contracts allow users to mint and exchange tokens.

 On top of the contracts, we built indexers to index part of the blockchain state.
 This gives us the possibility to query data about NFTs.

 Then, SDKs were written to interact with smart contracts.

-All these components are written for every blockchain supported and are used in [Union service](https://github.com/rarible/union-service) and [Union SDK](https://github.com/rarible/sdk).
+All these components are written for every blockchain supported and are used in [Multichain service](https://github.com/rarible/union-service) and [Multichain SDK](https://github.com/rarible/sdk).

-Applications need to integrate Union service and Union SDK to be able to interact with all blockchains in the same way.
+Applications need to integrate Multichain service and Multichain SDK to be able to interact with all blockchains in the same way.

 <figure markdown>
 ![Protocol architecture](img/union_architecture.png){ width="600" }
   <figcaption>Protocol architecture</figcaption>
 </figure>

+# TODO Modify picture to reflect the Multichain rename.

 ## Features